Lalitsh01/Lalitsh01/README.md

 # 💫 About Me:
-🌱 I’m currently learning JAVA SpringBoot .<br>⚡ Fun fact  APIs are like the glue of the internet!
-With Java and Spring Boot, you can easily build microservices that chat with each other, making your app run smoothly like a well-coordinated team.<br><br>
+🌱 I’m currently learning JAVA SpringBoot .<br>⚡ Fun fact :  "APIs are like the glue of the internet!
+With Java and Spring Boot, you can easily build microservices that chat with each other, making your app run smoothly like a well-coordinated team".<br><br>

 ## 🌐 Socials: